-Haynes and Boone, LLP Associate Tucker Guinn and Partner Leslie Thorne authored an article for New York Law Journal after the judges of the U.S. District Courts for the Eastern and Southern Districts of New York adopted amendments to their Joint Local Rules on June 17.
+Haynes Boone Associate Tucker Guinn and Partner Leslie Thorne authored an article for New York Law Journal after the judges of the U.S. District Courts for the Eastern and Southern Districts of New York adopted amendments to their Joint Local Rules on June 17.

 Read an excerpt below.